miklos-sz/question-matrix-editor/README.md

 The question matrix is a popular tool for getting answers on a certain topic, where rows content the question, and columns content the answers or choices.

-There are to major type of matrix questions, such as _single-selection_ (radio buttons) and _multiple-selection_ (checkboxes).
+There are two major type of matrix questions, such as _single-selection_ (radio buttons) and _multiple-selection_ (checkboxes).
 In this app we can edit and answer questions only by single-selection.